-Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts to be
+Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts

 Initially the prohibition would be imposed only in Snohomish, King and Pierce counties, as first reported by The Herald of Everett.
 The largest concentrations of confirmed coronavirus cases are in King and Snohomish counties.

-Many school districts have already begun canceling trips, assemblies and other large-scale events in an attempt to prevent exposure and spread of the virus, including Seattle Public Schools.
+Many school districts, including Seattle Public Schools, already have canceled trips, assemblies and other large-scale events.
+The district hasn’t called off sporting events, writing on its website that the Washington Interscholastic Activities Association (WIAA) “will make the final determination on athletics.”

+School districts don’t have to wait for the WIAA.
+They can and already have called off athletic events.
+Edmonds, for example, announced this month it was cancelling athletic events through April 12.

-The announcement comes as the Seattle Mariners prepare to open their season March 26 against the Texas Rangers at T-Mobile Park.
+Inslee’s announcement comes as the Seattle Mariners prepare to open their season March 26 against the Texas Rangers at T-Mobile Park.
 Reached by phone Tuesday night, Tim Hevly, the Mariners’ vice president of communications, said the organization wouldn’t comment before Inslee’s news conference.

-Major League Baseball sources said contingency plans include having the Mariners remain in Arizona, where they are in spring training, and playing their opening home stand there.
+Major League Baseball sources said contingency plans include having the Mariners remain in Arizona, where they are in spring training, and playing their opening homestand there.

-The home stand includes a four-game series against the Rangers and three against the Minnesota Twins.
+The homestand includes a four-game series against the Rangers and three against the Minnesota Twins.
 Major League Baseball and the Major League Baseball Players’ Association would have input in the decision to move the games.

 More immediately, the University of Washington softball team plays at home Thursday night against the U.S. national team, and the Seattle Dragons XFL team plays Sunday against the Los Angeles Wildcats at CenturyLink Field.

-A Dragons official declined comment Tuesday night and said the team will make an announcement Wednesday.
+A Dragons official declined to comment Tuesday night and said the team will make an announcement Wednesday.
 The Dragons’ most recent home game, on Feb.
 22, drew more than 22,000 people.
 A part-time stadium worker at that game recently tested positive for the novel coronavirus.

-Officials with UW, the Seattle Sounders and Seattle Mariners also declined comment Tuesday night.
+Officials with UW, the Seattle Sounders and Seattle Mariners also declined to comment Tuesday night.

 The Sounders’ next game at CenturyLink Field is scheduled for March 21.
 They played visiting Columbus on Saturday night amid coronavirus concerns, in front of an announced crowd of 33,080.
 It was their lowest-attended game since 2009.